William Duer (Continental congressman)

 William Duer (March 18, 1743 – May 7, 1799) was a British-born American jurist, developer, and financial speculator from New York City.
 A Federalist, Duer wrote in support of ratifying the United States Constitution as "Philo-Publius".
 He had earlier served in the Continental Congress and the convention that framed the New York Constitution.
-In 1778, he signed the United States Articles of Confederation and is one of the Founding Fathers of the United States.
+In 1778, Duer signed the United States Articles of Confederation and is one of the Founding Fathers of the United States.